mkysoft/berlin-burgeramt-appointments/README.md

 ## Supported appointment
 - Anmeldung einer Wohnung / Registration of an apartment
 - Residence permit for a foreign child born in Germany - Issuance / Aufenthaltserlaubnis für im Bundesgebiet geborene Kinder - Erteilung
+- Letter of commitment for a short stay / Verpflichtungserklärung für einen kurzen Aufenthalt Bearbeiten

 ## Setup
 Copy .env_template as .env and use your own values.